PROGRAMS/PARTNERSHIPS

 THE HOPE INSTITUTE

 Tuscaloosa City and County Schools have 25 schools that are interested or participating in Hope Institute.
-Housed at Samford University, Hope Institute is the brainchild of Drayton Nabers, a former Alabama Supreme Court chief justice, and Liz Huntley, a lawyer and child advocate whose memoir, “More than a Bird” recounts overcoming a harrowing childhood to become a successful attorney and a member of Auburn University’s board of trustees.
-The Hope Institute Academy provides a place for teachers and administrators to connect with each other, learn how schools can contribute to student’s character development, and understand why good character is essential to their success in life.
+The Hope Institute Academy provides a place for teachers and administrators to connect with each other, learn how schools can contribute to students’ character development, and understand why good character is essential to their success in life.

 The initial fee to participate in Hope Institute Academy is $1,500.
 The Tuscaloosa Education Foundation will be sponsoring schools as they progress through this process in the future.
 TEF will also provide sponsorship to schools from Tuscaloosa County or Tuscaloosa City advancing to become a State or National School of Character through character.org.